phimage/Phiole/README.md

 // reset
 csl.outputColor = .None
+csl.errorColor = .None
+// or deactivate
+csl.colorize = false
 ```
+Color shortcuts could be added as you can see in [Phiole+Shortcut](/Phiole+ColorShortcut.swift)

 ### For Xcode
 **XcodeColors** is a simple plugin for Xcode, it allows you to use colors in the Xcode debugging console.